A proof of Dunfield-Gukov-Rasmussen Conjecture: Main results

 \subsection{The~identification with \texorpdfstring{$ \tHFK$}{twisted HFK}}

 Hereafter we show that $\complexgilmore(\bdiagram)$ computes the~twisted Hee\-gaard Floer homology of $\bdiagram$.
 The~first step is to compare the~two constructions for diagrams with no real crosssings; the~general case follows by applying the~exact skein triangle.
 We begin by reducing the~set of generators of the~ideal $\nonlocalrelations_\web$.
-Consider a~\emph{coherent cycle} $Z$ in $S$, i.e.\ a~directed closed path with no self-intersections that does not pass through the~distinguished vertex $\basepoint$.
+Consider a~\emph{coherent cycle} $Z$ in $S$, i.e.\ a~directed closed path in $\web$ with no self-intersections that does not pass through the~distinguished vertex $\basepoint$.
 Write $\nlrel_Z$ for the~nonlocal relation associated with the~curve $\gamma_Z$ obtained from $Z$ by pushing the~cycle slightly away from the~region $R_Z$ enclosed by $Z$.
+This is illustrated in Figure~\ref{fig:coherentcycles}.

 \begin{lemma} The~polynomials $\nlrel_Z$ parametrized by coherent cycles in $S$ generate the~ideal $\nonlocalrelations_\web$. \end{lemma} \begin{proof} Pick a~curve $\gamma$ adapted to $\web$.
 When $\gamma$ does not surround any vertex of $S$, then $\inp(\gamma) = \outp(\gamma)$ and $\nlrel_\gamma = 0$.
 Suppose the~converse and that there is an~arc $\alpha \subset R_\gamma$ disjoint from $S$ that connects two points of $\gamma$.
 Performing a~surgery on $\gamma$ along this arc produces two curves $\gamma'$ and $\gamma''$ adapted to $\web$; $\nlrel_\gamma$ is clearly a~consequence of $\nlrel_{\gamma'}$ and $\nlrel_{\gamma''}$.
 Likewise, we can perform surgery along such an~arc if it is inside the~interior of an~edge $u$.
 In this case